junh1024/junh1024-Documents/Games/Dirt 1 Guide.md

 ## Background

-Colin mcRae dies in 200x
+Colin McRae dies in 200x

 This is the 1st Codemasters game to have 3D menus in 2007.
 They would go on to expand to 3D text with GRID in 2008.

 DIRT differs from previous games in the series as the 1st to include other types of cars & racing.
 Previously, the CMR game were focused on Rally, Crossover, and Rally circuit with road cars.
 But DIRT expands to Rallycross, raid, hillclimb with the addition of buggies and trucks.
 This could be seen as integrating the Race Driver Grid philosophy of multiple types of race into the CMR franchise.
 As a result, rally has been removed from the RDG/GRID series altogether.

 This was mostly to positive acclaim.
-A small number of people were probably not that hjappy with the change in direction ofthe franchise, and Dirt 2 would shift to a more rally-oriented world tour philosophy.
-After Dirt 3, the series effectively splits off into 2 parts, Dirt which continues the mixed-type racing, and DIrt Rally which focuses on the classic Rally of the previous games.
+A small number of people were probably not that happy with the change in direction of the franchise, and Dirt 2 would shift to a more rally-oriented world tour philosophy.
+After Dirt 3, the series effectively splits off into 2 parts, Dirt which continues the mixed-type racing, and Dirt Rally which focuses on the classic Rally of the previous games.

 ## Addons